Caitlin Clark: 2022–23: Junior season

-Clark won all major national player of the year awards: AP Player of the Year, the Honda Sports Award, the John R. Wooden Award, Naismith College Player of the Year, USBWA National Player of the Year and the Wade Trophy.
+Clark won all major national player of the year awards: AP College Basketball Player of the Year, the Honda Sports Award, the John R. Wooden Award, Naismith College Player of the Year, USBWA National Player of the Year and the Wade Trophy.
 She was the first unanimous national player of the year in Big Ten history.
 Clark won the Nancy Lieberman Award for a second time and became the first three-time winner of the Dawn Staley Award.
 She was a unanimous first-team All-American for a second straight season, earning first-team recognition from the AP and USBWA and making the WBCA Coaches' All-America Team.
 Clark was again honored by the CSC as the 2023 Division I Women's Basketball Academic All-American of the Year, before winning the same award for all Division I sports in 2023.
 As a junior, Clark averaged 27.8 points, 8.6 assists and 7.1 rebounds per game, leading Division I in assists and ranking second in scoring.
 She set Big Ten single-season records in points, assists, three-pointers and free throws, and tied her own conference record with five triple-doubles.
 She had the fourth-most points and assists and the third-most three-pointers in a season in Division I history.
 Following the season, Clark won the Best Female College Athlete ESPY Award and the Honda Cup, both honoring the top women's college athlete, and the James E. Sullivan Award, presented annually by the AAU to the top college or Olympic athlete in the United States.
 She was selected as the Big Ten Female Athlete of the Year.